 ⁝

-caption if we knit our R markdown file with litedown
+caption if we knit our R markdown file with litedown.
+We

 can then cross-reference using the chunk name prefixed with